 When the Gospel is proclaimed clearly, renewal becomes possible.

-When the kerygma is proclaimed clearly, faith shifts.
-Belief moves from obligation to relationship.
+When the kerygma is named plainly and personally, something fundamental shifts.
+Faith moves from obligation to relationship.
 Discipleship moves from maintenance to mission.
-Evangelization becomes possible because the Gospel is no longer assumed.
+Evangelization becomes possible because the Gospel is no longer assumed – it is received.

 When a parish or community needs renewal, the starting point is not a new initiative.
 It is the Gospel, proclaimed.
-If renwal is what you want, clarity is the price.
+If renewal is what you want, clarity is the price.

 Invite a Kerygma Mission or Speaker →